Metolius River water in Oregon

 If the Metolius feels too technical or too pressured, pivot to the Crooked for a more forgiving tailwater plan or to the Lower Deschutes if you want a larger river and more room to change tactics.

-ODFW Central Zone rules for the Metolius include fly-only, barbless, catch-and-release, and reach-specific language.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+ODFW Central Zone rules for the Metolius include fly-only, barbless, catch-and-release, and section-by-section language.
 Confirm boundaries before fishing.

 Camp Sherman area